TorstenDittmann/svelte-markdoc-preprocess/packages/process/README.md

 # svelte-markdoc-preprocess

-This is a Svelte preprocessor that allows you to use Markdoc.
+This is a [Svelte](https://svelte.dev) preprocessor that allows you to use Markdoc.

-## Experimental

-This is totally experimental for now, please don't use it.
-Even if you're a brave one.

 ## Installation